About Us

 The initiating group recognized the benefits of joining an already existing “movement”, and by aligning themselves with Transition Towns, they had access to a far greater amount of information and wisdom exchange with similar groups.

 With what one might call “a fierce momentum”, the initiating group got busy studying ways to work with the Transition model, ensuring the unique values of our community would be supported by the global Transition Town networks.
-They then helped organize a Transition Training workshop, held in Nelson in July, with help from Selkirk College.
+They then helped organize a Transition Training workshop with help from Selkirk College.
 Over thirty people from around BC and the Western US attended the fabulous and engaging workshop.
 It was during that workshop that the group learned they had been officially designated as the fifth Transition Town in Canada after Guelph, Peterborough, Dundas and Victoria.
+Later in 2010, the Nelson City Council officially declared Nelson to be a Transition Town.